hayyanbaig/github-easy-download/README.md

 ## Support

-If this saved you time, a ⭐ on the repo helps more than you'd think — and if you'd like to support development directly, reach out.
+If this saved you time, a star on the repo helps more than you'd think,and if you'd like to support development directly, reach out.

 ## License